Hydracrat is a market leader in private water well installations.

-Establishing a private water supply reduces or completely negates the need to use the public mains water supply, often resulting in a significant reduction in mains water bills.
+Establishing a private water well supply can reduce or completely negate the need to use the public mains water system, often resulting in significant savings for the client on water bills.

-Clients often see a Return on Investment very quickly following installation, ranging from a few years down to a few months for commercial and industrial clients.
+Clients often see a Return on Investment very quickly, ranging from a few months to a few years, depending on the size of the system.

-Our three-stage process for establishing a water well has been successfully providing our clients with a long-term water solution for decades, while mitigating risk and operating within budget.
+Our three-stage process for establishing a private borehole water well supply has been successfully providing our clients with long-term water solutions for decades.

-A desk study is carried out by a chartered geologist to determine as accurately as possible from available information whether a suitable ground water supply is likely to be encountered from within the client’s property.
+A geological desk study is carried out by a chartered geologist.
+The study will aim to determine as accurately as possible from available information whether a suitable groundwater supply is likely to be encountered beneath the client’s property.

 Findings and recommendations arising from the desk study are then reported back to the client.